-Effects of Mobility Detection: Figure 12 plots the correlation coefficient at all 4 receivers for co-moving transmitters in the Walking-Speed Mobility experiment.
+Effects of mobility detection.
+Fig. 12 plots the correlation coefficient at all four receivers for comoving transmitters in the Walking Speed Mobility experiment.
 The correlation coefficient is computed over the entire duration of the experiment as well as just over the mobile periods.

-We found that the mobility detection helps increasing the values of the correlation coefficient for co-moving transmitters by an average of 20%.
-During static periods, the co-moving transmitters do not experience significant changes in shadow fading, but may experience small scale fading effects that differ from one transmitter to the other (if the separation is more than about 6cm ( $\lambda/2$ ) for 2.4GHz).
+We found that the mobility detection helps in increasing the values of the correlation coefficient for comoving transmitters by an average of 20 percent.
+During static periods, the comoving transmitters do not experience significant changes in shadow fading, but may experience small scale fading effects that differ from one transmitter to the other (if the separation is more than about 6 cm ($\lambda/2$) for 2.4 GHz).
 Thus, including static periods in the calculations tends to reduce overall detection performance, particularly if the static periods are long compared to the mobile periods.